 This weighted running vest comes in two versions, short and long.
 The shorter version weights 10 pounds while the longer one weighs about 17 pounds.
 Sadly it’s not possible to add any more weights.

-Cross 101 is a "cooler" running weight vest, with a cool paint job and plenty of slots for weights.
+Cross 101 is a “cooler” running weight vest, with a cool paint job and plenty of slots for weights.
 It has a similar shape to the IronWear but is not as breathable.
 The best about the Cross 101 is its price, being the cheapest of all three.
 We also have a Cross101 Weighted Vest review if you want to know more.

 While it’s not a completely true running vest, it offers full range of motion and has the ability to hold a lot more weight, 40 pounds to be exact.
 It comes with ten 4lbs iron weights, so you can easily adjust the weight for your level.